DRIVER-EU/test-bed-design/doc/GLOSSARY.md

 ## Docker

 [Docker](http://docker.com/) is a free software application, available on Linux, Mac and Windows, which offers a way to run other applications in its own sand-box environment without requiring installation.
 Basically, a single PC can run many different Docker files, where each Docker file represents an application.
 This is also called *virtualisation*, as a single PC runs many services as if it was server park.
-A Docker-compose file, then, combines many Docker files into one, each representing a dedicated service of our test-bed or an external solution, such as the csCOP tool.
+A Docker-compose file, then, combines many Docker files into one, each representing a dedicated service of our Test-bed or an external solution, such as the csCOP tool.

 ## EDXL DE